Nuclear Stress Test An Overview

 Nuclear Stress Test What to Expect

-To monitor blood pressure during the stress test a blood pressure cuff is secured to the arm before the start of the test.
-If you are receiving an echocardiogram with your stress test, images are taken before and after the stress test.
+To monitor blood pressure during the stress test, we secure a blood pressure cuff to the arm before the start of the test.
+If you receive an echocardiogram with your stress test, we take images before and after the stress test.

 The stress test ends once you can no longer keep up with the pace of the test or until the targetted heart rate is achieved.
 Once the treadmill stress test is completed, your physician will interpret the readings and determine if further testing or treatment is needed.

-While the tracer is circulating, images are taken of the heart at rest.
-During the stress portion of the test, a tracer may need to be injected a few more times to obtain the desired images; you may also receive medication to increase blood flow to the heart.
+While the tracer is circulating, we take images of the heart at rest.
+During the stress portion of the test, we may have to inject a tracer a few more times to obtain the desired images.
+You may also receive medication to increase blood flow to the heart.

-Patients who undergo a nuclear stress test will need to follow pre-test and post-test instructions.
+Patients who undergo a nuclear stress test must follow pre-test and post-test instructions.
 Buckeye Heart & Vascular performs nuclear stress tests in our Beavercreek, OH, location.

 Patient Resources for Stress Tests